 In addition to the opportunities described above, MAM students have access to research and quality improvement opportunities available through Trillium Health Partners (THP) and its affiliates.
 The process is as follows:

 - Project Proposal Period – faculty are invited to submit their projects to the Coordinator.
 This remains open throughout the year.

-- Application Period – projects are posted to the Catalogue; students send applications directly to faculty.
+- Application Period – projects are posted to the catalogue; students send applications directly to faculty.
 Postings are typically live for two weeks.

-Information about the available projects will be posted on a comprehensive repository, including details such as project duration, start date and stipend (where applicable).
-This repository of opportunities can be accessed on Portal or on THPhub.
+Information about the available projects will be posted on a comprehensive catalogue, including details such as project duration, start date and stipend (where applicable).
+This catalogue of opportunities can be accessed on Elentra.
 Note that the catalogue is scheduled to be updated in October for projects from fall thru spring and in April for summer projects.

 Physicians whose projects would benefit from the support of a medical student are encouraged to submit their projects as soon as they are available.
-Contact the Research Projects Coordinator (firstname.lastname@example.org) to request the application form or if you have any questions.
-Additional details for faculty are available in the Program Schedule and Faculty sections of the Program Guidelines [PDF].
+Contact the Research Projects Coordinator to submit a project or ask any questions.